-If you lose your UniCard, inform the Library immediately. you about this by e-mail.
+UniCard = Library card you about this by e-mail.
 As a courtesy to your fellow students who also need to use the books, please always make sure to return the books on the due date or to extend the lending period online.